Djones106/fire-water-wind-earth-game/README.md

 # Fire Blaster

 ## In this pygame you will blast a fire ball at the Dark Knights.
 If they get to close its Game Over.
+Use the spacebar to blast the Dark Knights and the arrow keys to move your hand.
+What will you highscore be?

 ## Installation: <break>
     1. Install pygame (instructions below)
-    2. Run fire_blaster.py
+    2. Run  - python3 fire_blaster.py
 ## How to install Pygame - instructions from pygame.org/wiki/GettingStarted
 **The best way to install pygame is with the pip tool:**
    - For Windows: python3 -m pip install -U pygame --user